OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • What documents do I need to provide to sign up for service?

-Please provide the following for all parties on the agreement or settlement statement.
-Social Security Number or ITIN (Individual Taxpayer Identification Number) along with one of the following valid pieces of identification: a driver’s license, passport, state ID, or military ID.
+You will need to provide your Social Security Number or ITIN (Individual Taxpayer Identification Number) along with one of the following valid pieces of identification: a driver’s license, passport, or state ID.
 You must also provide a signed lease agreement or settlement statement for all parties on the agreement and, if applicable, a management agreement.

 You will need to provide your Tax ID Number or letter.
 You must also provide a signed lease agreement or settlement statement for all parties on the agreement and, if applicable, a management agreement.